Gow Forestry

 How often should defensible space be maintained?+

-Light maintenance (removing new ladder fuels, trimming regrowth, clearing debris) is best performed annually, with more detailed reassessment every 2–3 years or after significant weather or growth cycles.
+Plan on light maintenance once a year — removing new ladder fuels, trimming regrowth, and clearing debris.
+A more detailed reassessment every 2–3 years or after major weather events is also recommended.

 What is Washington DNR cost-share funding?+

-Washington Department of Natural Resources (DNR) offers programs that reimburse a portion (often up to 50%) of approved wildfire mitigation and forest health treatments—such as ladder fuel reduction, selective thinning and defensible space enhancements—subject to current funding availability and eligibility.
+DNR may reimburse up to 50% of approved wildfire mitigation and forest health work.
+Eligible treatments include ladder fuel reduction, selective thinning, and defensible space improvements.
+Availability depends on current funding and eligibility requirements.

 Can you help me navigate DNR cost-share?+

 Yes.
-We help evaluate preliminary eligibility, align scope with program objectives, document baseline conditions (photos, notes), and structure treatment sequencing to support application clarity.
-Final approval is determined by the administering agency.
+We help evaluate preliminary eligibility and align your project scope with program goals.
+We also document baseline conditions with photos and notes, and structure treatment phases to support a clear application.
+Final approval is up to the administering agency.

 What factors impact DNR eligibility?+

-Parcel size, existing fuel hazard, proximity to wildland–urban interface, overstocked stand conditions, species composition, prior treatments, and current program funding cycles all influence eligibility and prioritization.
+Several factors influence eligibility: parcel size, existing fuel hazard level, proximity to the wildland–urban interface, overstocked stand conditions, species mix, prior treatments, and current program funding cycles.

 Is forestry mulching better than traditional dozing?+

-For most fuel reduction and selective reclamation scenarios—yes.
-Mulching leaves topsoil intact, avoids large piles, minimizes erosion, reduces hauling costs and creates a moisture-retentive organic layer.
-Dozing may still be appropriate for grading, excavation or infrastructure development phases.
+For most fuel reduction and selective reclamation work, yes.
+Mulching keeps topsoil intact, avoids large debris piles, reduces erosion, cuts hauling costs, and leaves a moisture-retentive organic layer.
+Dozing may still be the right choice for grading, excavation, or infrastructure prep.

 Will mulching damage my desirable trees?+

-We route machinery to avoid root zone compaction, preserve healthy crop trees, maintain spacing to reduce crown fire potential, and selectively remove only competing or hazardous stems and brush.
+No. We route equipment to avoid root zone compaction, preserve healthy trees, and maintain proper spacing.
+Only competing or hazardous stems and brush are removed.

 How deep should the mulch layer be?+

-We manage depth to be functional (typically 1–3 inches average after settling).
-Excessively thick mats can slow decomposition or inhibit desirable regeneration, so we avoid over-processing in one spot.
+We aim for 1–3 inches on average after settling.
+Overly thick mats can slow decomposition or block healthy regrowth, so we avoid over-processing any one area.

 Does mulching stop all regrowth?+

-No. It suppresses and slows regrowth by reducing seed-bearing brush and shading soil, but some species (e.g., certain hardwood sprouts or invasive brambles) may require periodic touch-up treatments or targeted spot management.
+No. Mulching slows regrowth by reducing seed-bearing brush and shading the soil.
+However, some species — like certain hardwood sprouts or invasive brambles — may need periodic follow-up treatments.

 How fast can you complete a project?+

-Production speed depends on density, species mix, slope, access and desired finish quality.
-After a site assessment we provide a realistic range (acres or square footage per day) and can phase work if needed.
+Speed depends on vegetation density, species mix, slope, access, and finish quality.
+After a site assessment, we provide a realistic daily production range and can phase the work if needed.

 What post-treatment maintenance is recommended?+